Eau de toilette: History

-Hungarian eau de toilette, an alcohol based perfume that is the predecessor of eau de cologne, was first produced in the fourteenth century, supposedly by a Hungarian man for Queen Elisabeth of Hungary.
+Hungarian eau de toilette, an alcohol based perfume that preceded eau de cologne, was first produced in the fourteenth century, supposedly by a Hungarian man for Queen Elisabeth of Hungary.
 This was called "eau de la reine de hongrie" or Hungary Water, and contained the herb rosemary, which allowed the scent to evaporate slowly on the skin.
 However, some early scientists, including Johann Beckmann, doubt that it was created for the Queen of Hungary.

 The King of France Louis XIV (1638–1715) used a concoction of scents called "heavenly water" to perfume his shirts; It consisted of aloewood, musk, orange flower, rose water and other spices.

 Some eau de toilette were once considered restorative skin toners with medical benefits.
 The journal Medical Record reported in 1905 that a toilet water spray restores energies lost in business, social, and domestic situations.
 During the fourteenth through sixteenth centuries a type of eau de toilette called "plague waters" was supposed to drive away the bubonic plague.